rakeshchy1811/AdthenaShoppingBasket/README.md

 3. Navigate to the project directory:

    cd ShoppingBasket

+## Building the Project (OPTIONAL)
+1. inside the project directory, run the following command to compile the project and download the necessary dependencies:

+	sbt compile

+2. Once the project is compiled successfully, create an assembly JAR using the following command:

+	sbt assembly

+## Running the Precompiled JAR (If sbt assembly fails)

+1. Navigate to the project directory.
+2. Run the following command to execute the precompiled JAR:

+	.\PriceBasket Apples Milk Bread

+	Note: See usage for more details

 ## Running the Application
 This application can be executed using provided scripts.
 Depending on your operating system, follow the appropriate steps below: